ClarityNLP/ClarityNLP/docs/setup/bare-bones-setup.rst

 `Postgres.app <https://postgresapp.com/>`_, which takes care of most of the setup and configuration for you.
 If you do not have access to a hosted Postgres server, download the .dmg file from the Postgres.app website, run the installer, and click `initialize` to create a new server.

 After everything is installed and running, you will see an elephant icon in the menu bar at the upper right corner of your screen.
 Click the icon and a menu will appear.
 The button in the lower right corner of the menu can be used to start and stop the database server.
 For now, click the button and stop the server, since we need to make a small change to the postgres configuration file.

 You will need to follow these configuration steps as well if you have a hosted Postgres instance.
+You may need to ask your local database admin to perform the configuration, depending on whether or not you have superuser privileges for your particular installation.
+The location of the data directory on your hosted instance will likely differ from that provided below, which is specific to a Mac installation.

+These instructions were developed for PostgreSQL 11.

 Edit the PostgreSQL Config File
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^